cannatag/ldap3/docs/manual/source/connections.rst

 * compare: performs a comparison between an attribute value of an entry and an arbitrary value:

-    * dn: distinguished name of the entry whose attribute you want to compare
+    * dn: distinguished name of the entry whose attribute is to compare

     * attribute: name of the attribute to compare

     * value: value to be compared

-    * controls: additional controls to send in the request:
+    * controls: additional controls to send in the request

 * add: add an entry to the LDAP server